falves-m/PassManager/README.md

 # PassManager

-**PassManager** is a simple and secure password manager for Asahi KDE Plasma Linux.
+**PassManager** is a simple and secure password manager for Linux.
 It allows you to store your passwords in an **encrypted vault**, generate strong passwords, and manage your accounts easily through a graphical interface.

 ---